 The other good news for the consumer is that LG have recently massively increased their investment in such technology and are really ramping up their production capacity.
 It is generally hoped that WRGB-OLED, LG’s current preferred method, could finally give us a taste of the technology on our desktops.
 As far as models for consumer use LG have a number of large displays (TVs) on the market which use a colour-filtered WRGB design, some of which are also curved.
 WRGB is essentially an evolution of WOLED (White OLED), featuring colour filters over three organic white subpixels with a fourth subpixel that emits ‘naked’ unfiltered white light.
 This is designed to enhance the luminance efficiency compared to an RGB-OLED or WOLED design with the white pixel able to assist in brightening the image or displaying pure white on its own.
 As with other implementations this system benefits from luminance control on a per-pixel basis, allowing a pretty much infinite contrast ratio to be achieved.
 The potential colour gamut is certainly restricted when compared to an RGB-OLED design, however.
-And to wrap up this section with potentially the most exciting development in the monitor world, a 30″ OLED monitor is now in production – the Dell UP3017Q.
-It isn’t currently clear which exact panel or even interation of the technology is used, and this monitor was not ever released due to teething issues.
+In terms of solid products, a 30″ OLED monitor was developed – the Dell UP3017Q.
+It wasn’t clear which exact panel or even interation of the technology is used, and this monitor was not ever released due to teething issues.

 QLED – a non-organic alternative